typedb/typedb/docs/pages/documentation/3-querying-with-graql/compute-queries.md

 [Aggregate queries](./aggregate-queries.html) are computationally light and run single-threaded on a single machine, but are more flexible than the equivalent compute queries described above.

-For example, you can use an aggregate query to filter results by resource.
+For example, you can use an aggregate query to filter results by attribute.
 The following  aggregate query, allows you to match the number of people of a particular name:

 ```
 match $x has name 'Bob'; aggregate count;